Search

 Now that you understand how hormones change as you age, it’s time to look at what you can do about it.

 Some medications exist to provide women with the hormones that their bodies can no longer produce.
 However, if you’re looking for a more natural approach, you may want to turn to tea.
-Studies have shown that tea may play a role in balancing hormones, though the efficacy varies from person to person.
+Studies have shown that tea may help balance hormones, though its efficacy varies from person to person.
 It’s important to note that the level of herbs you consume with tea is low, so you may not experience an extreme difference.
 However, you may find that the following teas do make you feel better.

 1. Ashwagandha